hxw/Elliott-803/my-tapes/README.markdown

 # tpso (T2 source tape)

-A program to dump memory and printthe machine code on the teleprinter.
+A program to dump memory and print the machine code on the teleprinter.